ThomasFYD/DBMS_Project_1/Readme.txt

 Phase II:
 database and DatabaseReaders repositories are uploaded by Isaac Odell.
 Database tables' codes are modified and reorganized by Ziyi Liu.
+SQLite version of database wrote by Yide(Thomas) Fang.
 Web pages are designed by Hanzhe(Simon) Zhou using Django.